cristianiniguez/saitolab-accounts-app/apps/api/README.md

 # copy and past .env.example file to a .env file (then fill the variables)
 $ cp .env.example .env

-# start postgresql docker containers
+# start postgresql docker container
 $ docker compose -d postgres

 # push and sync db (this needs to be done only one time after clonning and every time the prisma schema is modified)